Coiot/cbr-main/src/albums/s4/Episode27.md

   - scene_number: 81
     scene_title: "We few, we happy few, we band of brothers."
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene81.jpeg
     narration: "<p>Dijon drops to zero health.
-It will be over next turn, but will we see it before the part ends?
+It will be over next turn, but will we see it before the episode ends?
 One can only hope.</p>"
   - scene_number: 82
     scene_title: "Damn, these lakes ARE pretty great"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene82.jpeg